Sawkoeko/ELK-Stack-Project-Week/README.md

 - _ 71.230.115.187_

 Machines within the network can only be accessed by SSH port.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?
 What was its IP address?_
 Jumpboxprovisioner, 71.230.115.187
 A summary of the access policies in place can be found in the table below.